What is a Non-Disclosure Agreement

 What is a Non-Disclosure Agreement?

 A non-disclosure agreement (NDA) is a legally binding contractual agreement created to protect sensitive or high value data from being disclosed with third-party associates, such as investors, employees and business partners.
 When considering your business, information regarding your ideas or strategies will need to be communicated with those associates.
 By completing a legally binding NDA, you’re protecting all communication, ensuring details remain confidential.

 When considering the structure of your NDA, information should be specific and include the form of protection, those given eligibility to receive the information, the period of disclosure, the termination of agreement and remedies if a breach of contract occurs under law.
 Once formatted, the non-disclosure agreement will need to be signed by all relevant third parties prior to the communication of business details.

 A non-disclosure agreement is recommended if two businesses are looking to collaborate.
 This should be in place prior to the discussion of business details, product developments or intellectual property to ensure that information isn’t miscommunicated or shared with external parties.

-Once a non-disclosure agreement has been signed by all appropriate third-parties, it is recommended that you carefully check that all details are correct prior to disclosing any information.
+Once an NDA has been signed by all appropriate third-parties, it is recommended that you carefully check that all details are correct prior to disclosing any information.
 Once you are happy with the level of protection, it is important to record which information has been disclosed to whom moving forward.
-This will act as a further form of protection when considering the details of your non-disclosure agreement.
+This will act as a further form of protection when considering the details of your NDA.